Bangkok Travel Guide

 Grand Palace + temple highlights

-The easiest first Bangkok stop.
-Go in the morning, enjoy the historical core before crowds and heat build, and keep the rest of the route on the same side of the city.
+The easiest first Bangkok anchor.
+Go early, keep the rest of the day on the same side of the city, and let the historical core set the tone for the trip.

 Floating Market + Maeklong